dmf-archive/IPWT/README.md

 ## What is IPWT?

-> TL;DR: Consciousness is the synergistic information that emerges within a workspace instance, driven by predictive coding and free energy principle.
+> **TL;DR:** Consciousness is the synergistic information generated within a workspace instance for minimizing predictive error.

 ## Project Timeline